 You can do something very simple like grating fresh Parmesan cheese and adding fresh basil to each bowl of ravioli with some black pepper.

-Or you can add a sprinkling of herb and garlic breadcrumbs, which elevate this dish to another level.
+Or you can add a sprinkling of herb and garlic breadcrumbs or as Italians call them pangrattato, which elevates this dish to another level.
 Who doesn’t love breadcrumbs in general but in this case, they add more flavour and texture!

 - Pasta with smoked salmon

 - Creamy tagliatelle with bacon, mushrooms and truffle oil

 - 3 tbsp sun-dried tomato pesto I used Scala brand or Delallo in the US

 - 125ml/1/2 cup light/single cream 20% fat content for US readers

 - Cook the ravioli according to package directions.